staples-sparx/StaplesLabs.github.io/index.md

 # Did You Say SparX?

-SparX is a [small team](/w-we-are) executing on the firm belief that the future of eCommerce is driven by technical innovation and operational excellence.
+SparX is a [small team](/wo-we-are) executing on the firm belief that the future of eCommerce is driven by technical innovation and operational excellence.

-We operate in [skunk works](https://en.wikipedia.org/wiki/Skunk_Works) mode within Staples, with an exceptional degree of autonomy, tasked to build the products that will shape Staples' future.
+We operate in [skunk works](https://en.wikipedia.org/wiki/Skunk_Works) mode within Staples, with an exceptional degree of autonomy, tasked to design and build the products that will shape Staples' future.

 We do not wait for technical innovation to bake before we start leveraging it.
 Quite the contrary, we recognize the trend early and push in driving the technology forward.
 We have been leveraging **Big Data, Machine Learning, Predictive Modeling, Real-time Distributed Systems, and Clojure** as early as 2010.
-We draw all this together to build [actual products](/w-we-do), running in production, and which directly impact Staples' bottom line.
+We draw all this together to build [actual products](/what-we-do), running in production, and which directly impact Staples' bottom line.

 The great thing is that Staples is the world's **3rd largest eCommerce